Transfer to FSPA

 A sister discerning transfer from another religious congregation, contacts the FSPA president who invites the sister to a time of initial relationship.
 The sister may visit St. Rose Convent or other FSPA centers, she may visit formally with leadership, or visit with other FSPA members.
 If she wishes to continue exploring the possibility of transfer to FSPA, transfer guidelines are reviewed.

 A formal letter of request to the major superiors of both congregations begins the formal transfer process.
 An autobiography, physical examination report, and letters of reference also need to be sent to the FSPA president.
-In the early stages of the process, a behavioral assessment is conducted, and the sister wishing to transfer participates in Divergent Path, a national transfer workshop.
+In the early stages of the process, a behavioral assessment is conducted.

 After dialogue and discernment, a companion sister is appointed.
 The companion sister will act as a guide, companion and mentor.
 She will facilitate the phases of orientation, integration and incorporation for the transfer sister.
 The mission councilor will introduce the sister in transfer into a local community, and she is officially welcomed into the congregation by a simple ceremony of entrance during which she receives the FSPA medal.